IBRANCE (palbociclib) Adverse Reactions

 Less Common Clinical Trial Adverse Reactions

-Additional adverse reactions occurring at an overall incidence of <5% of patients receiving Ibrance plus letrozole in PALOMA-2 included dry eye (4.1%), vision blurred (3.6%), and febrile neutropenia (2.5%).
+Additional adverse reactions occurring at an overall incidence of <5% of patients receiving IBRANCE plus letrozole in PALOMA-2 included dry eye (4.1%), vision blurred (3.6%), and febrile neutropenia (2.5%).

 Abnormal Hematologic and Clinical Chemistry Findings